norowachi/menhera-bot/README.md

 ## About The Project

-Menhera Bot is a private [Discord](https://discord.com) bot built for the Menherachan Hub & Minihub
+Menhera Bot is a private [Discord](https://discord.com) bot built for personal use

 ### Built With